damostat/Practice/README.md

 # Practice
-Messing around and learning how to make version
+Messing around and learning how to version my code